sehajveerd/ShoptakiWebsite/Models/Risk_Rating_Model/README.md

 1. Read real estate investment data from a CSV file.
 2. Calculate risk scores for each investment.
 3. Select features, preprocess data, and split it into training and testing sets.
-4. Create three different machine learning models (Linear Regression, Gradient Boosting Regression, Random Forest Regression) to predict risk scores.
+4. Create three different machine learning models (Linear Regression, Gradient Boosting Regression, and Random Forest Regression) to predict risk scores.
 5. Train models, make predictions, and compute average risk scores.
 6. Save the results in a CSV file, including risk scores and risk levels.